PRODUCT OF THE MONTH!---------------- AG1 Athletic Greens - Australian Review: Pros, Cons, Price, & Taste

 Taking ashwagandha orally appears to be safe for up to three months, provided you do not exceed the recommended doses.

-If you're consuming a large dosage of ashwagandha, it can cause diarrhoea, stomach upset, and vomiting because it has a tendency to irritate the digestive system.
+If you're consuming a large dosage of ashwagandha, it can cause diarrhea, stomach upset, and vomiting because it has a tendency to irritate the digestive system.
 In very rare cases, it can cause issues with the liver.

 Women who are pregnant should avoid taking Ashwagandha, as it may increase the risk of miscarriage.
 It is also not advisable for nursing mothers to consume ashwagandha as it can pass through the breast milk to the infant.